MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

   - **data-path optimization**: improvements to the Virtual Filtering Platform and the Host Networking Service allow kernel-based load-balancing

 This page serves as a guide for getting started joining a brand new Windows node to an existing Linux-based cluster.
-To start completely from scratch, refer to [this page](./creating-a-linux-master.md) -- which is one of many resources available for deploying a Kubernetes cluster -- to set a master up from scratch the same way we did.
+To start completely from scratch, refer to [this page](./creating-a-linux-master.md) &mdash; one of many resources available for deploying a Kubernetes cluster &mdash; to set a master up from scratch the same way we did.

 <a name="definitions"></a>